 The City of Tulsa Parks Department undertook a master planning effort in 2009 in response to aging Parks infrastructure and repeated budget cuts that had left a number of dilapidated community centers closed to the public.
+The plan was updated in 2020 and was formally adopted as part of the City's Comprehensive Plan.
 The City of Tulsa manages 135 parks covering roughly 6,553 acres.
-The plan was finalized in February of 2010 and was formally adopted as part of the City's Comprehensive Plan.
-The plan resulted in the following park system vision statement...Tulsa will be known as a city that celebrates and preserves green space and beautiful environments, and enjoys outstanding recreational opportunities supporting the health and wellbeing of its citizens.
+The plan resulted in the following park system vision statement...Tulsa will be known as a city that celebrates and preserves green space and beautiful environments and enjoys outstanding recreational opportunities supporting the health and wellbeing of its citizens.